jpie726/hacking_fear_book/going_into_the_pit.md

-In the last chapter we were able to zero in on the exact cues and behavirol routines that is causing the athelete to avoid going for the big skill.
+In the last chapter we were able to zero in on the exact cues and behavioral routines that is causing the athlete to avoid going for the big skill.
 Now it is time to help the athlete through their fear issue.
 The easiest way I find is to help the athlete understand the what they are afraid of.

 What causes fear: **uncertainty**.
  * Uncertainty of the outcome of your actions.